How To Make Crayons Into Candles

 Tips and Expert Advice

 When melting the crayons, use a double boiler or a heat-safe bowl placed over a simmering pot of water.
 This indirect heat method is crucial because it prevents the wax from overheating and potentially catching fire.
-Direct heat can be dangerous and can also affect the quality of the wax.
+Even so, direct heat can be dangerous and can also affect the quality of the wax.
 Stir the crayons occasionally as they melt to ensure even distribution of the pigment.
 Once the crayons are fully melted, you can add essential oils for fragrance.
 Start with a small amount and gradually add more until you achieve your desired scent intensity.

 FAQ